Fusion-Lightguns/Fusion-Phaser/Setup-Phaser.md

-# LED SEtup for Fusion Phaser
+# LED Setup for Fusion Phaser

     With LED setup you have two choices, USB BAR or Loose.